 The view that no country should have nuclear weapons has been a consistent one among the public for the last fifteen years.
 AP polls from 2005 (66%) and 2010 (62%) found similar proportions of Americans endorsing the idea that no country should be allowed to have nuclear weapons.
 That stance is also reflected in Americans’ longstanding prioritization of nuclear nonproliferation efforts.
 In Chicago Council polling from 1990 through 2018, more than two-thirds of Americans consistently named preventing the spread of nuclear weapons as a very important goal for US foreign policy, making it one of the public’s top goals.

-For more results from the 2020 Chicago Council Survey, be sure to sign up for email updates from Running Numbers to get the latest data directly in your inbox.
+For more results from the 2020 Chicago Council Survey, be sure to sign up for email updates.

 This analysis is based on data from the 2020 Chicago Council Survey of the American public on foreign policy, a project of the Lester Crown Center on US Foreign Policy.
 The 2020 Chicago Council Survey was conducted July 2-19, 2020 by IPSOS using their large-scale nationwide online research panel, KnowledgePanel, among a weighted national sample of 2,111 adults, 18 years of age or older, living in all 50 US states and the District of Columbia.
 The margin of sampling error for the full sample is ±2.3 percentage points, including a design effect of 1.2056.
 The margin of error is higher for partisan subgroups or for partial-sample items.